bazelbuild/bazel/FAQ.md

 TODO(bazel-team): more doc links

-Why do I need to have a tools/ directory in my tree?
+Why do I need to have a tools/ directory in my source tree?
 ----------------------------------------------------

 Your project never works in isolation.
 Typically, it builds with a certain version of the JDK/C++ compiler, with a certain test driver framework, on a certain version of your operating system.

-These aspects make builds less reproducible, and to counter this, we at Google check most of these tools into version control, including the toolchains and Bazel itself.
+To guarantee builds are reproducible even when we upgrade our workstations, we at Google check most of these tools into version control, including the toolchains and Bazel itself.
 By convention, we do this in a directory called "tools".

-Bazel allows tools such as the JDK to live outside your workspace, but the configuration data for this (where is the JDK, where is the C++ compiler?) still needs to be somewhere, and that place is tools/.
+Bazel allows tools such as the JDK to live outside your workspace, but the configuration data for this (where is the JDK, where is the C++ compiler?) still needs to be somewhere, and that place is also the tools/ directory.

-Bazel comes with a base_workspace/ directory, containing a minimal set of configuration files, suitable for running toolchains from /usr/bin/.
+Bazel comes with a base_workspace/ directory, containing a minimal set of configuration files, suitable for running toolchains from standard system directories, e.g., /usr/bin/.

 Doesn't Docker solve the reproducibility problems?